RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Starting the Debugger**

 The demonstration application includes around 60 programs and some of them are debuggable.
-The default debugger in Enterprise Developer is the IBM CICS Debugger.
+The default debugger in Enterprise Developer is the CICS Debugger.
 You need to select the JCL debugger to debug the batch Bankdemo application:

 1. In **Solution Explorer**, right-click the **BankDemo** project and click **Properties**.
 4. Click the **Debug** option in the **Properties** window.